1egoman/fuzzy-picker/README.md

 ### `AsyncFuzzySearcher`

-An asyncronous version of the `FuzzySearcher` component.
+An asynchronous version of the `FuzzySearcher` component.

 ```javascript
 <AsyncFuzzySearcher